jeremyrader/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: I love eating dogs
+title: offee Taster’s Flavor Wheel
 date: 2020-06-19T04:40:15.361Z
 description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.